joelagnel/adeb/README.md

 Host:
 A machine running recent Ubuntu or Debian, with 4GB of memory and 4GB free space.
-Host needs the debootstrap and qemu-user-static packages.
-To install these, run `sudo apt-get install debootstrap qemu-user-static`.
+Host needs the debootstrap, fakeroot and qemu-user-static packages.
+To install these, run `sudo apt-get install debootstrap fakeroot qemu-user-static`.
 Other distributions may work but they are not tested.

 Quick Start Instructions